Ilustrirte Velt (Illustrated World)

 The children would visit with the old man for a long time.

 He was in a children’s home.
 I came upstairs—there was something going on—they suspected a boy of stealing.
-He screamed, cried, but would in no way confess.
+He screamed and cried but would in no way confess.
 In the middle of this, he spotted Dinezon.
 He looked at Dinezon for a few minutes and said: “I will tell the teacher everything, the whole truth.”

 “Why me exactly?” asked Dinezon.
 “Because the teacher believes all the children, therefore we believe the teacher too.”